-120 Deuteronomy 21: 18-21.
+120Deut.
+21:18-21.

-121 There are two practical problems with this attribution.
+121There are two practical problems with this attribution.
 First, it is improper to sit on a grave.
-Secondly, Rabbe Yonatan was a cohen, which would have prevented him from going into a cemetery.
+Secondly, Rabbi Yonatan was a kohen, which would have prevented him from going into a cemetery.

-never was such a town.
-The statement is attributed to Rabbi Eliezer who said that even one mezuzah in town barred its classification as an "idolatrous city" and that there never was a town in Israel that failed to have at least one mezuzah.
-Again, Rebbi Yonatan is quoted as disagreeing by saying, "I saw [an "idolatrous city] and I sat on its rubble."
+To qualify as an "idolatrous city" (עיר הנרחת) the majority of the residents of a town in the land of Israel must worship idols.
+As a penalty the Torah states that the guilty parties must be killed, and the buildings in the city and the property of all the residents is burned, and the town may never be rebuilt.122 A baraita asserts that there never was such a town.
+The statement is attributed to Rabbi Eliezer who said that even one mezuzzah in town barred its classification as an "idolatrous city," and that there never was a town in Israel that failed to have at least one mezuzzah.
+Again, Rebbi Yonatan is quoted as disagreeing by saying, "I saw [an idolatrous city] and I sat on its rubble."

-Leviticus details the laws of a house that contracts a tzaraat discoloration of its walls.
-123 The house becomes an object of ritual impurity ($\varpi \gamma v \psi$), which conveys impurity to people or objects within it, and must be destroyed.
-124 A Baraita declares that there never was such a tzaraat-inflicted house.
-It is attributed to Rabbi Elazer the son of Rabbi Shimon who declared that the tzaraat must be found on all four walls and the discoloration must meet at the corner.
+Leviticus details the laws of a house that contracts ברעת, discoloration of its walls.123 The house becomes an object of ritual impurity, which conveys impurity to people or objects within it, and must be destroyed.124 A baraita declares that there never was such a ברעת inflicted house.
+It is attributed to Rabbi Elazer the son of Rabbi Shimon, who declared that the ארעת must be found on all four walls and the discoloration must meet at the corner.
 He makes this claim based on an interpretation of the relevant verses.
-In rebuttal there are two rabbis who testify to each having seen a ruin of a house in Israel- one in Gaza and the other in the Galilee- that were identified by local residents as a tzaraat-inflicted house.
+In rebuttal there are two Rabbis who testify to each having seen a ruin of a house in Israel - one in Gaza and the other in the Galilee - that were identified by local residents as a xrew.

 Each of these Biblical laws teaches a foundational lesson.
 "The rebellious child" underscores that disrespect for one's parents is tantamount to blasphemy and likewise warrants the death penalty.
 The law of the "idolatrous city" conveys that a person, particularly in Israel, is responsible for the faithfulness of his or her neighbors, because their idolatry could lead to destruction of the entire city.
-The "tzaraat house" is more obscure, both in terms of the nature of the tainted growth and the value lesson.
-Nonetheless, the rabbis understand tzaraat as a product of speaking ill of others ($\gamma \rho \omega \iota \nu \alpha \kappa$), as shown by Miriam's tzaraat after she spoke critically of her brother
+The "ארעת" house" is more obscure, both in terms of the nature of the tainted growth and the value lesson.
+Nonetheless, the Rabbis understand ארעת of the speaking ill of others (לשוך הרע), as shown by Miriam's ארעת after she spoke critically of her brother Moses.125 Hence, the law of the momentum of the same time, the actual administration of these laws could lead to unconscionable results, such as the capital punishment of a child, the destruction of an entire town, including the possessions and community of innocent people, and the demolition of a family's home as a result of wrongful speech.